We have several specialty gardens offering unique experiences for visitors

 This interesting garden is full of plants that have been used for food, medicine, clothing, tools or shelter, originally by the local Indigenous people of the area, and more recently by European settlers.

 The plants are well labelled and large illustrated signs provide information about many of the trees and shrubs.
 This garden has several winding paths and a small pond, adding interest to the discovery of the plants.
 An audio sign with further information is planned for the future to provide a more educational experience for visitors to the gardens.
+A “wind-up” audio sign, providing information about indigenous plant use and featuring the voices of local Bundjalung elders, is an educational attraction for visitors to the gardens.

 Uncommon Plants Garden